Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-01.md

 If you are going to master a single framework make it this one!
 It's hugely popular and all of the top companies are using it.
 Expect to see React on job applications and in use at companies you might apply to.

 Beyond this React has moved frontend web development forward and laid the groundwork for modern front end systems.
 Expect future front end frameworks to build and evolve on what React has done.

-## Learning Objectives

-1. Create components
-1. Use JSX
-1. Differentiate props and state
-1. Define the virtual DOM

 ## What is React?